Soyuz TMA-15M: Launch, rendezvous and docking

+Cristoforetti commemorated the spaceflight by gifting three Lego minifigures of herself, Virts and Shkaplerov to the other members of the Expedition 42 crew.
+They had been commissioned by ESA and built by a British custom Lego kitmaker.

 Undocking and return to Earth

 Soyuz TMA-15M accidentally fired its engines one day before undocking.
 The one minute burn slightly shifted ISS position.

 Soyuz TMA-15M undocked from the ISS at 10:20 UTC on 11 June 2015, containing Shkaplerov, Cristoforetti, and Virts.
 Following a deorbit burn, the Soyuz spacecraft's descent module reentered the Earth's atmosphere.
 The crew landed safely in Kazakhstan at 13:44 UTC on 11 June, just over three hours after departing the ISS.